ionos-cloud/ionosctl/docs/subcommands/ipblock-create.md

   -f, --force              Force command to execute without user input -h, --help               help for create
-  -l, --location string    Location of the IpBlock (required) -n, --name string        Name of the IpBlock
-  -o, --output string      Desired output format [text|json] (default "text") -q, --quiet              Quiet output
+  -l, --location string    Location of the IpBlock (required) -n, --name string        Name of the IpBlock.
+If not set, it will automatically be set -o, --output string      Desired output format [text|json] (default "text") -q, --quiet              Quiet output
       --size int           Size of the IpBlock (default 2)